 Are you hoping to work with a professional ghostwriter, but are not sure how to find one?
-Or how to work with a ghost to produce a great book?
+Or how to work with a ghostwriter to produce a great book?

 Bestselling authors and ghostwriters Barry Fox and Nadine Taylor show you how to find and work with a professional ghostwriter.
 Topics include: